karandave211/karandave211.github.io/_posts/2026-04-27-keyword-research-local-gym-ahmedabad.md

 - **Search volume** – between 50 and 1000 per month
 - **Competition** – low or medium
 - **Commercial intent** – terms like "join gym", "fees", "personal trainer"

+To spot seasonal and rising trends, I also rely on [Google Trends for local keyword research](/market-research/google-trends-local-keyword-research/).

 ---